-4..2 Which types of farms are impacted by severe weather events and does being a mixed (and or agroforestry) farm make you more climate resilient?
+6.2 Which types of farms are impacted by severe weather events and does being a mixed (and or agroforestry) farm make you more climate resilient?

-A vast majority of farmers (86%) had experienced extreme weather events in the last five years, and several AF and non-MF/AF farmers reported to be less affected than neighbouring farms but none of the four MF farms, however, the differences between the groups were not significant.
+A vast majority of farmers (88%) had experienced extreme weather events in the last five years, and several AF and non-MF/AF farmers reported to be less affected than neighbouring farms but none of the five MF farms, however, the differences between the groups were not significant.
 As such it is not possible to draw a conclusion from this data as to whether any of the systems are more climate resilient.

 Considering that all groups used practices contributing to ES on their farms (see section above) this provides some evidence that ES supporting practices may contribute to making these farms more resilient to extreme weather events.
-Of the farms which were less affected by an extreme weather event (16 out of 38), the practices that farmers considered to be important were: keeping the soil covered (cited 11 times), reducing tilling (cited 10 times), rotational grazing (cited 8 time), increasing diversity of crops (cited 8 times) and incorporating trees (cited 6 times).
+Of the farms which were less affected by an extreme weather event (18 out of 42), the practices that farmers considered to be important were: reducing tilling (cited 12 times), keeping the soil covered (cited 11 times), increasing diversity of crops (cited 10 times), rotational grazing (cited 8 time), and incorporating trees (cited 8 times).
 From these results we can suggest that MF and AF systems may be more climate resilient as the practices cited are more commonly found in AF and MF systems, but not exclusively.
 This fits with the literature whereby more agrobiodiversity adds to climate resilience (Altieri 2015) and effective soil management is key to maintaining healthy ecosystems which support above ground productivity and below ground microbial life and carbon sequestration (Paustian & Lehmann 2016).
-Hernández-Morcillo et al., (2018) indicate the features that enhance climate resilience in AF systems as: maintaining quality and quantity of products; increasing habitat diversity, increasing structural and functional biodiversity; fostering diversified production opportunities and, reducing impacts of extreme weather events.
+Hernández-Morcillo et al., (2018) indicate the features that enhance climate resilience in AF systems as: maintaining quality and quantity of products; increasing habitat diversity; increasing structural and functional biodiversity; fostering diversified production opportunities and, reducing impacts of extreme weather events.
 This can in some circumstances be applied to MF systems.